aschey/stream-download-rs/CONTRIBUTING.md

 ## Required Dev Packages

-Tests have a transient dependency on the `alsa-sys` crate.
+Tests have a transitive dependency on the `alsa-sys` crate.
 That crate needs the `libasound2-dev` package installed on Debian based systems.